What is Demodex Dandruff ?

 In order to answer this question, first we should know what Demodex mites are.

 Demodex mites are microscopic parasites that live under hair follicles and in oil glands.
 They are linked to many issues such as Demodex hair loss, Demodex rosacea, and Demodex acne or blepharitis.

-Demodex folliculorum are the species that bring about different kinds of scalp problems.
-The most typical kinds of scalp infections result from the infestation of these parasites.
-It is particularly common among individuals who suffer with acne, another skin condition that is highly linked with Demodex.
+Demodex folliculorum is a species that bring about different kinds of scalp problems.
+This type of mite lives in the oil glands of human hair follicles.
+The most typical kind of scalp infection result from the infestation of these parasites is dandruff.
+It is particularly common among individuals who suffer from acne, another skin condition that linked with Demodex.
 The mites feed on oils as well as dead skin.
-Their presence and activity in the scalp causes itching, formation of dandruff flakes, and hair loss.
-If the presence of the Demodex mites is exceedingly high, the symptoms will also become more extreme such as yellowish itchy scabs, scaly red patches, and excessive flaking.
-Since they are also itchy, the host will start to scratch which can result to scaling.
+Their presence and activity in the scalp cause itching, formation of dandruff flakes, and hair loss.
+The symptoms will become more extreme with the high density of Demodex mites.
+Since they are too itchy, the host will start to scratch, which can result in scaling.

 How to treat Demodex dandruff?

 Ungex aims to eliminate mites with its innovative Care Plan and by providing the best products to treat Demodex hair mites.
 The Care Plan is a combination of high quality products used in conjunction with the correct method.

 Ungex products basically put an stop to the Demodex populations on your body, by helping remove their main food source, making your body a bad place for them to live, and night after night lessening their populations, until eventually they disappear.

 Ungex can help you treat all types of human follicle mites known as Demodex folliculorum and brevis which lead to dandruff and other hair and skin problems.